tursics/rock-paper-scissors/README.md

 The used 'rest parameters' syntax is not supported by **Internet Explorer**.
 More information: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters

 The used JS class syntax is not supported by **Internet Explorer**.
 More information: https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Classes

+## icons

+I use free icons from [fontawesome](https://fontawesome.com/icons/) and a modern color scheme from [hook](https://hookagency.com/blog/website-color-schemes-2020/).